personalmedia/clip/docs/host-your-own.md

 > Default: `false`
 >
-> Provides PairDrop to clients with an included websocket fallback \
+> Provides CLIP to clients with an included websocket fallback \
 > if the peer to peer WebRTC connection is not available to the client.
 >
 > This is not used on the official https://clip.pm website,